Music of Fiji: Indo-Fijian music

+The Empire Old Boys didn’t just play music; they inspired generations.
+It was in James Columbus’ musically charged household that his young son, Maxie Columbus, first picked up his father’s Hohner guitar—going on to form The Mules and becoming one of Fiji's most legendary guitar heroes of the 1970s nightclub era.

 Qawaali

 According to Qawaali/Ghazal singer Ustad Sheikh Mohyudean (August 1, 1920 – January 1, 2015) and Indian Classical musician Cassius Khan, the Qawaali has undergone a major transformation in Fiji.
 Because of the lack of classically trained tabla players who came to Fiji in the late 1900s, after their demise, some qawaali musicians started playing with dholak players who only knew how to accompany the Bhajan, and therefore incorporated a new style of music, somewhat akin to early jazz.
 When the trend caught on, some Bhajan singers also tried their voices in qawaali, and brought Bihari elements into the music known as "Phagua gayaki" an ancient bhajan singing style in Bihar, India.
 The classical qawaali style slowly took a back seat to this new style of singing, but has been snubbed by purists because of its non connection to qawaali.
 The word Qawaali means "utterance in the name of Allah."
 Qawaali in Fiji is rhythmically more challenging with a firm emphasis on percussion rather than the more traditional aspect which focuses on lyrics.